jakobgerstenlauer/RottenOnions/README.md

 ```

-### Extracting the Fingerprints
+#### Data Processing Tor Server Descriptor Files

 In order to extract the fingerprints of relay servers we have to access the archive files at:
 https://collector.torproject.org/archive/relay-descriptors/server-descriptors/

-Running everything together in the bash shell:
+The awk script *extractFingerprint.awk* extracts the fingerprints from the logfiles.

+The processing of fingerprints is achieved with the following bash commands:

 ```bash
 for year in {2007..2017}; do